-Students must submit an Intent to Graduate form (please click on the link to access the form) the semester before they anticipate completing their program requirements.
-Ideally, the Assistant Dean and Registrar should receive the form prior to Early Registration for the coming semester so that they, and their advisor, can review the student's progress, and future registration, to assure program completion.
+Students must submit an Intent to Graduate Form the semester before they anticipate completing their program requirements.
+Ideally, the Assistant Dean and Registrar should receive the form prior to Early Registration for the coming semester so that they, and their advisor, can review the student's progress, 2020-2021 and future registration, to assure program completion.
 Even if all program requirements are met, students must have a minimum cumulative grade point average (GPA) of 3.0 for degree or certificate conferment.
 (The only exception are students planning on receiving their Certificate of Special Studies which has a minimum GPA requirement of 2.0.)

-The Assistant Dean and Registrar will respond to the Intent to Graduate form prior to the start of General Registration for a student's anticipated final term.
+The Assistant Dean for Academic Affairs and Registrar will respond to the Intent to Graduate form prior to the start of General Registration for a student's anticipated final term.
 The correspondence will confirm (or deny) eligibility for degree conferment, eligibility to participate in the Graduation Ceremony, and notify the student of any outstanding requirements.
 The timing is so students can register or work on any requirements not yet met before the end of registration and/or the semester.
 Students may submit the Intent to Graduate form at any time during their anticipated final two semesters however those submitted after Early Registration or during the student's anticipated final semester are considered late.